 Simple Book: I WANT TO TRAVEL

-Brainstorming stretches the children’s minds.
-This skill will be useful in something as simple as writing a sentence all the way to creative writing, in reading skills, in math, social studies and science skills, and also in higher level thinking skills.
+Brainstorming stretches children’s minds.
+This skill is useful in something as simple as writing a sentence all the way to creative writing.
+It’s also useful in reading skills, math skills, social studies and science skills, and also in higher level thinking skills.
 It is used in problem solving and the creation of solutions.
-Creative people brainstorm.
-This will be a skill used throughout one’s life.
+Creative people brainstorm, and this will be a skill children will use throughout their life.

 PART ONE – BRAINSTORMING FROM WHAT IS VISIBLE:

 The first step in teaching children how to brainstorm is for the teacher to model brainstorming, show them how you yourself brainstorm.
+Think out loud to demonstrate this.
 Take something they can see such as one of their classmates.
 Think out loud and write on the board everything about that student.
 For example:

 - Her name is Sally.